Types of Weight Loss Surgeries

 Pros: For people who are very obese or sick, other weight loss surgeries may be too risky.
 A sleeve gastrectomy is a simpler operation that gives them a lower-risk way to lose weight.
 If needed, once they've lost weight and their health has improved -- usually after 12 to 18 months -- they can have a second surgery, such as gastric bypass.

-Because the intestines aren't affected, a sleeve gastrectomy doesn't affect how your body absorbs food, so you're not likely to fall short on nutrients.
+Because the intestines aren't affected, a sleeve gastrectomy doesn't affect how your body absorbs food, so you're not as likely to fall short on nutrients.

 Cons: Unlike gastric banding, a sleeve gastrectomy is irreversible.
 Since it's relatively new, the long-term benefits and risks are still being evaluated.